zenml-io/zenml-plugins/model_control_plane/README.md

 def do_predictions():
     ...
 ```
-Given that the predictions pipeline can run more frequently than the training pipeline, predictions are linked as versioned artifacts.
-This is controlled by the `overwrite` flag in the artifact configuration.
+Given the frequent execution of the predictions pipeline compared to the training pipeline, we link predictions as versioned artifacts.
+The `overwrite` flag in the artifact configuration controls this, allowing for a comprehensive historical view.
 ```python
 @step
 def predict(